 A small, much less expensive house is an attractive alternative.
 No more noise coming through the seemingly paper-thin walls of the adjoining apartment or condo.
 No more lugging your groceries 300 yards from your parking space to your kitchen.
 No more apartment managers dictating what you can and can’t do in and with your home.

 With a small house, you select the exterior color.
 You decide how you want the landscaping to look.
 You choose how the interior spaces are configured.
 With a condo or an apartment, none of this is possible.

-So what are the advantages to a small house?
-There are many advantages and they fit the singles lifestyle perfectly.
+So what are the advantages of a small house?
+There are many advantages and they fit the singles’ lifestyle perfectly.
 They cost much less to buy.
 They cost much less to power, heat, and cool.
-Their tax assessment and bill is much less.
+Their tax assessment and bill are much less.
 And they take much less time to clean and maintain.

 To get more of what you want and need, buy small to live large.

 For more information and pictures, check out the “Related Articles” below and Guru Habits’ small and tiny houses article series.